Unit: 5th Battalion [Fmly.: 2/5th Battalion]

 CWGC Records show 11 men, all Privates, including Benjamin, lost their lives in this action, three others are buried with him in Bellicourt Cemetery.

-- ” A History of the 5th Battalion of the Lincolnshire Regiment ” by Colonel T. E. Sandall, C.M.G., T.D. (published 1922 – now available on line)
+- ” A History of the 5th Battalion of the Lincolnshire Regiment ” by Colonel T. E. Sandall, C.M.G., T.D. (published 1922 – now available on line) OR In hardback.

 - I am grateful to Christopher Bailey and Steven Bramley for allowing me to quote from their recently published book: ‘ The 1/5th Battalion Lincolnshire Regiment in the Great War ‘ [ISBN-13: 978-0993169908] Ironmariner Publishing (Jan.
 2015)